-Our initial shareholders will have the right to appoint all of our directors prior to our initial business combination.
-Holders of our public shares will not have the right to appoint any directors to our board of directors prior to our initial business combination.
-Because of this ownership block, our initial shareholders may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our amended and restated memorandum and articles of association and approval of significant corporate transactions including our initial business combination.
+Our initial shareholders will have the right to appoint all of our directors prior to the Business Combination.
+Holders of our public shares will not have the right to appoint any directors to our board of directors prior to the Business Combination.
+Because of this ownership block, our initial shareholders may be able to effectively influence the outcome of all other matters requiring approval by our shareholders, including amendments to our Amended and Restated Memorandum and Articles of Association and approval of significant corporate transactions including the Business Combination.
 Softbank and the sponsor investors purchased \$100.0 million of units (or 10,000,000 units) and \$7.7 million of units (or 770,000 units), respectively, in the IPO, which number of units in the aggregate equals approximately 37.5% of the total number of Class A ordinary shares and Class B ordinary shares issued and outstanding after the closing of the IPO.
 Softbank is not affiliated with us, our sponsor or any of our officers and directors, and Softbank and the sponsor investors did not receive any Class B ordinary shares in connection with the IPO.
 Such number of units, together with Class B ordinary shares held by our initial shareholders, equals approximately 57.5% of the total number of Class A ordinary shares and Class B ordinary shares issued and outstanding after the closing of the IPO.

 Our sponsor has purchased an aggregate of 7,146,000 private placement warrants, each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.00 per warrant.
-If we do not complete our initial business combination by April 13, 2023 (or by October 13, 2023 if the period of time to consummate a business combination is extended), the private placement warrants will expire worthless.
+If we do not complete the Business Combination by April 13, 2023 (or by October 13, 2023 if the period of time to consummate a business combination is extended), the private placement warrants will expire worthless.
 The private placement warrants are subject to the transfer restrictions described below.
 The private placement warrants will not be redeemable by us so long as they are held by the initial purchasers or their permitted transferees.
 Our sponsor, or its permitted transferees, has the option to exercise the private placement warrants on a cashless basis.
 If the private placement warrants are held by holders other than initial purchasers or their permitted transferees, the private placement warrants will be redeemable by us and exercisable by the holders on the same basis as the warrants included in the units being sold in the IPO.
 Otherwise, the private placement warrants have terms and provisions that are identical to those of the warrants being sold as part of the units in the IPO.